Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

 Alternatively, you can check the `error` property to confirm if the input is valid or not.

+Check the example in [Input length](/elements/text-field#input-length) below for more detail.

 ## Input length

 The `maxlength` attribute limits the number of characters that users can type into the input, and the `minlength` attribute sets the minimum number of characters required. `ef-text-field` will show error styles if a condition is not met.